 - Evaporate at a lower rate than water.

-xF Technologies offers a range of solvents that can function as efficient coalescing aids and two examples are triethylene 408 (TEG 408) and methoxyethyl 408 (ME 408).
+xF Technologies will welcome inquiries regarding two structures as efficient coalescing aids: triethylene 408 (TEG 408) and methoxyethyl 408 (ME 408).